Adam2475/Piscine-PHP-Rush01/readme.md

 ### Database reset and Load Fixtures

-In case of issues with the database or migrations being annoying, here's a quick way to reset the database and make fresh migrations:
+In case of issues with the database or migrations being annoying, here's a quick way to reset the database and make a fresh new migration:

 ```
 rm -rf migrations/*